cloudfoundry-community/redis-debian-boshrelease/README.md

 # Demonstration of using Debian packages

-This BOSH release deploys the Ubuntu Trusty package [redis-server](https://packages.ubuntu.com/trusty/redis-server), rather than using BOSH packaging.
+This BOSH release deploys the Ubuntu Xenial package [redis-server](https://packages.ubuntu.com/xenial/redis-server), rather than using BOSH packaging of Redis from source.

+## Demonstrations

 This is a demonstration of the ability to use external packaging systems, such as Debian packages and remote Debian repositories, within BOSH deployments.

+There are two demonstrations:

+1. using the `os-conf` release to install `apt-get install redis-server` during pre-start of each VM
+2. bundling the Debian packages into a BOSH package during compilation

+The configuration and startup of `redis-server` is the same for both, via an independent `redis-server` job.

+### Install during pre-start

 The installation of `redis-server` is described in the deployment manifest `manifests/redis-debian.yml` using the `prepare_env` job from `os-conf`: